What Exactly is Barn Lighting?

 On front porches, sconces by the door greet guests with a classic style, and stem mounted pendants makes a covered front porch a space where occupants can relax late into the night.
 Gooseneck lights and sconces carry a home’s style to spaces not visible from the street, like backyard patios and decks.

-For continuity in the outdoor spaces separate from the house — long sprawling driveways, seating areas around fire puts, and pathways leading to detached garages — post mount lights grant a uniform look throughout an entire residential property.
+For continuity in the outdoor spaces separate from the house — long sprawling driveways, seating areas around fire pits, and pathways leading to detached garages — post mount lights grant a uniform look throughout an entire residential property.

 Foyers and interior entryways set the tone for the rest of a house’s aesthetic.
 Accordingly, these spaces require bold features to capture visitors’ attention the moment they enter the home.
 Chandeliers and pendant lights, hanging from tall vaulted ceilings, leave a lasting impression as the focal point of these spaces.
 In smaller areas, flush mount lights fulfill a similar role while compensating for the more restrictive spatial requirements.